justinvforvendetta/MidnightMiner/EasyGuide.md

 ## Claiming NIGHT

+> ⚠️ **WARNING**: An issue has been discovered in the Midnight statistics API resulting in your NIGHT allocation chaning after consolidating rewards.
+Please DO NOT run this script until the issue has been solved, or you risk loosing your rewards.
+Check this readme in a few days, if this warning has been removed it is safe to run.

 To make claiming easier, you need to send all earnings to a single address using `consolidate.py`.
 This allows the your NIGHT tokens to be claimed from a single wallet instead of having them spread across many wallets.

 **Important:** The destination address must be registered at https://sm.midnight.gd first!